bns-hack/himanshumps_quarkus-quickstarts/.bunnyshell/templates/hibernate-orm-quickstart/README.md

 While the code is surprisingly simple, under the hood this is using:
 - RESTEasy to expose the REST endpoints
-- Hibernate ORM with Panache and Kotlin to perform the CRUD operations on the database
+- Hibernate ORM to perform the CRUD operations on the database
-- A PostgreSQL database; see below to run one via Docker
+- A PostgreSQL database
 - ArC, the CDI inspired dependency injection tool with zero overhead
 - The high performance Agroal connection pool
 - Infinispan based caching